carine-h/carine-h.github.io/posts/blog_10.md

 ![](../images/10_socialist_plot.png)

+Trump's use of phrases like "socialist takeover", "socialist agenda", and "socialist country" presumably created fear around Democrats' vision for the country, especially among a demographic that has such recent and horrible associations with communism and socialism.
+He also used these words more frequently than Biden, drilling in the idea and cementing the fear of a "socialist country.

-Overall, Trump also spoke more to issues around socialism and socialist regimes in places like Cuba, Venezuela, and Nicaragua than Biden:
+Trump also spoke more to issues around socialism and socialist regimes in places like Cuba, Venezuela, and Nicaragua than Biden:

 ![](../images/10_castro_wc.png)

 ![](../images/10_castro_plot.png)

+Biden hardly speaks about dictators that come from the country of origin of many Hispanic Americans.
+Meanwhile, Trump frequently condemns these dictators, linking them to idelogy ("Venezuela ideology") and presumably to Democrats and their more progressive agenda.

 #### Border Communities
 While this rhetoric certainly resonated with south Florida residents, what about Hispanic populations in the Rio Grande Valley who are of predominantly Mexican descent?
 Did something about Trump's rhetoric especially resonate with them?
 I hypothesize that his "law and order"/border security agenda appealed to border communities experiencing border-related crime.